rjvitorino/rjvitorino.github.io/_tabs/work.md

 ## Professional Experience

+My track record speaks for itself; I have secured over 20 grants to fund projects that have brought new technologies to life.
+My proficiency in Python and Django, coupled with my understanding of cloud computing, Internet of Things, and Geographic Information Systems, has allowed me to cater to diverse customer needs.
+The systems developed are robust and dependable, serving as the backbone of the daily operations of more than 12 cities.

+I have significantly grown [Ubiwhere](https://ubiwhere.com/)'s impact on the smart city market.
+I have spearheaded initiatives that promote the development of connected city infrastructure, leading to the growth of strategic partnerships that have amplified our ideas and solutions, reaching a wider audience.</p>

+Working with groups like [AIOTI](https://aioti.eu/), [BDVA](https://www.bdva.eu/), [ETSI](https://www.etsi.org/), and [FIWARE](https://www.fiware.org/), I have pushed for technology that improves our quality of life, since I believe in tech that serves a purpose and enhances urban living.

+---

 ### [Ubiwhere](https://ubiwhere.com/)
 **Head of Technical Communication (2023 - present)**
 - Drove industry engagement, positioning Ubiwhere as a leader through 20+ keynotes and panels, enhancing brand visibility and winning awards.